TheCakeIsNaOH/choco-hooks/README.md

 Secondarily, since choco 0.10.15 released in early 2019, there has been not very much work done on FOSS choco, as Chocolatey committers are working on things for licensed editions instead.
 From what I can tell from public statements, the next major activity on FOSS choco might start at the end of 2021.
 I want hooks before that.

+### Why not upload the packages to the Chocolatey Community Repository

+First, this is modifying the choco script runner, which I know for a fact would not be allowed through moderation unless it was given the blessing of a Chocolatey admin.

+Second, since hooks might be a licensed feature, this might not be allowed on the community repository, since packages that implement licensed features are generally not allowed [ref](https://web.archive.org/web/20210323181837/https://chocolatey.org/packages/choco-cleaner/0.0.1)